BarGenossar/FlexER/README.md

 If you want to run an intent ablation study use the ''ablation'' flag.

 ### Cite FlexER
-if you use this code as part of your research, don't forget to cite us:
+if you use this code as part of your research, don't forget to cite our paper:
 ```
 @article{genossar2023flexer,
   title={FlexER: Flexible Entity Resolution for Multiple Intents},